calacademy-research/citations_finder/README.md

     dest_path = sanitized_identifier + ".pdf"

 Ensure any existing PDFs conform to this format, place them in said directory, and run verify.
-Instead of downloading, the verification step will import the existing PDFs into the database. [needs testing]
+Verify will use downloaded papers when available.

-Note that if your doi_database is empty (i.e. if you haven't done the initial and/or forced download for crossref in config.ini) you can still import these papers by using the "import_pdfs" function in doi_database.db. currently this would need to be hardcoded for a one-time run in main.py
+Note that if your doi_database is empty (i.e. if you haven't done the initial and/or forced download for crossref in config.ini) you can import these papers by using the "import_pdfs" function in doi_database.db. currently this would need to be hardcoded for a one-time run in main.py